vchain-us/docs/site/vcn/user-guide/web-api.md

 Notarization and authentication can also be used via a simple HTTP API.
 You can use:

-- the CodeNotary hosted API at https://api.codenotary.io/
+- the Codenotary hosted API at https://api.codenotary.io/
 - or a local web server exposing the same API by running the `vcn serve` command

 All endpoints accept *Basic Auth* with user credentials (mantatory for notarization).